-The University of Michigan is excited to welcome its first cohort of U.P.
+The University of Michigan welcomed its first cohort of U.P.
 Scholars in fall 2020.
-The first class of students selected will help build—from the ground up—a new community exclusively tailored to their experiences as students from the Upper Peninsula.
+Each class of students will help build this new community exclusively tailored to their experiences as students from the Upper Peninsula.
 In addition to receiving substantial financial assistance, they will also receive individualized support to help them thrive in their studies at Michigan.

 A Unique Perspective